As a freshman track athlete in high school, I had aspirations of making my varsity letter.

-I was a skinny sprinter/jumper and my best shot at making varsity was going to be the long jump.
-I was the fourth jumper at the time, but quickly moved to the third jumper.
-Hang in there with me, I’m getting to my point.
+I was a skinny sprinter/jumper, and my best shot at making varsity was the long jump.
+I was the fourth jumper but quickly moved to the third jumper.
+Hang in there with me; I’m getting to my point.

-We were at a relay meet, where there were long jump teams comprised of three jumpers.
+We were at a relay meet, where extended jump teams comprised three jumpers.
 I was the third jumper for this meet.
-I was doing build ups with our number two jumper.
+I was doing build-ups with our number two jumper.
 This kid was built the opposite of me: short, muscular, and had these quads that made him look like quadzilla.

-He was doing his build-up in front of me when he lets out a scream like he’d been shot, grasps his hamstring, and he goes down.
-He is done for the rest of the season because of a pulled hamstring, I move up to #2 jumper, and I made my varsity letter.
+He was doing his build-up in front of me when he screamed like he’d been shot, grasped his hamstring, and went down.
 Yeah me.
+He is done for the rest of the season because of a pulled hamstring; I moved up to the #2 jumper and made my varsity letter.

 A Good Ratio to Prevent Hamstring Pulls

-Fast forward some 20+ years and I’m a speed coach training athletes such as my old teammate to be fast.
-When it comes to strengthening an athlete for speed, the consensus from a lot of speed experts I’ve learned from is that the hamstrings are the weak link.
+Fast forward some 20+ years, and I’m a speed coach training athletes such as my old teammate to be fast.
+When it comes to strengthening an athlete for speed, the consensus from many speed experts I’ve learned is that the hamstrings are the weak link.

-The majority of your leg exercises and movements strengthen the quadriceps a heck of a lot more than the hamstrings.
-I myself, thought that just doing squats and lunges one winter, I would really strengthen my legs for intramural softball.
+The majority of your leg exercises and movements strengthen the quadriceps much more than the hamstrings.
+I thought that just doing squats and lunges one winter would enhance my legs for intramural softball.
 I didn’t do any specific hamstring work.
-My first hit sprinting down first base, I tweaked my hamstring.
+On my first hit sprinting down first base, I tweaked my hamstring.

 Lesson learned.
-You have to include hamstring specific exercises or activity to strengthen them.
+You have to include specific hamstring exercises or activities to strengthen them.

-Most athletes I see come in with their hamstrings about 50% as strong as their quadriceps, maybe even worse.
-To maximize speed development, experts would love to see it at a 1:1 ratio, but believe if you get to 75% – 80% then that still helps improve your speed AND is good for injury prevention.
+Most athletes I see have hamstrings about 50% as strong as their quadriceps, maybe even worse.
+Experts would love to see it at a 1:1 ratio to maximize speed development, but believe if you get to 75% – 80%, that still helps improve your speed AND is suitable for injury prevention.